Principles for creating a great place for UI/UX designers, software engineers and data scientists to thrive and be fulfilled. Join our team today!

 Embracing excellence and delighting customers is easy to say, but hard to do.
 It is hard to be skillful at a large number of things.
 As the saying goes, jack of all trades, master of none.

 The best way to serve our customers is to be able to do one thing really well.
 For us that one thing is helping companies use their data to grow.
 Our work with Openrice and Apple Daily, both with over 10 million users, has solidified our understanding of the technology stacks, user experiences and algorithms required to create personalized experiences for users and engines of growth for the company.
-Leveraging that experience, we developed our own solution for e-commerce Metisa, a brain that tells brands what to do to maximize profits.
+Leveraging that experience, we developed our own recommendation engine, a brain that tells brands what to do to maximize profits.
 Many of our clients in finance, real estate and other industries have similar challenges of creating a centralized intelligence that all their business units and sales teams can benefit.
 It is our aim to grow this area of business into our niche.